davidpots/playsongnotes/_lessons/411 - melody exercise for YOU ARE MY SUNSHINE.md

 If you like this lesson, check out a similar videos I made looking at [Can't Help Falling in Love](http://playsongnotes.com/lessons/344/) by Elvis Presley and also [Will You Love Me Tomorrow](http://playsongnotes.com/lessons/309/) by Carole King / The Shirelles.

 <br /><br />
-## Full song lesson for "You Are My Sunshine" coming soon!
+## Full song lesson also available!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q7LXvdKYuYo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CYp-KcoA8YY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As of Wednesday, Jan 12 -- I haven't posted the full lesson for this song yet!
-I'll post it in the new few days.
-I know I said it's available in the video above, which I did to future-proof that video.
-Subscribe to my channel on [YouTube](http://youtube.com/playsongnotes), become a member on my [Patreon](http://patreon.com/songnotes) page, or sign up for my free [email newsletter](http://playsongnotes.com/newsletter/) to get notified when the video goes live.
-Thanks for your patience!
+If you want to learn this entire song (played with strumming), I have a separate video lesson you can [view here](https://playsongnotes.com/lessons/410/).
+You also can get the [4-page sheet music](https://www.musicnotes.com/l/Nd3MZ) to follow along.
+Check it out!

 <br /><br />
 ## Similar melody lessons I've made...